Pinsky phenomenon

 The phenomenon involves a lack of convergence at a point due to a discontinuity at boundary.

 This lack of convergence in the Pinsky phenomenon happens far away from the boundary of the discontinuity, rather than at the discontinuity itself seen in the Gibbs phenomenon.
-This non-local phenomena is caused by a lensing effect.
+This non-local phenomenon is caused by a lensing effect.

 Prototypical example

 Let a function g(x) = 1 for |x| < c in 3 dimensions, with g(x) = 0 elsewhere.
 The jump at |x| = c will cause an oscillatory behavior of the spherical partial sums, which prevents convergence at the center of the ball as well as the possibility of Fourier inversion at x = 0.
 Stated differently, spherical partial sums of a Fourier integral of the indicator function of a ball are divergent at the center of the ball but convergent elsewhere to the desired indicator function.
 This prototype example was coined the ”Pinsky phenomenon” by Jean-Pierre Kahane, CRAS, 1995.